esr360/One-Nexus/README.md

 ## Further Support

-For further support please check out our [tutorials](http://www.onenexusproject.com/tutorials/) and [support forums](http://www.onenexusproject.com/forum).
+For further support please check out our [tutorials](http://www.onenexusproject.com/tutorials/) or post a new [Issue](https://github.com/esr360/One-Nexus/issues) on Github.